Custom element

 Lifecycle hooks

-Section titled “Lifecycle hooks”The element does not expose onMount / onUnmount itself — for those, attach analytics handlers via the feature’s onAnalyticsEvent or wire them inside the factory:
+Section titled “Lifecycle hooks”The element does not expose onMount / onUnmount itself.
+For those, attach analytics handlers via the feature’s onAnalyticsEvent or wire them inside the factory:

 registerCustomElement("signup-card", () => { const feature = createOnDemandFeature({ … }); // Hook into all mounts of this feature, regardless of trigger. onAnalyticsEvent("signup-card", (e) => analytics.track(e.phase)); return feature;});Related

-Section titled “Related”- Custom element concept — the explainer.
+Section titled “Related”- Custom element concept: the explainer.

-createOnDemandFeature— what the factory returns.
+createOnDemandFeature: what the factory returns.